 Some Guidance for Beginning a Home Prayer Meeting

 2) You need not even try to start a home prayer meeting if you have the mentality that a meeting in a home is somehow insufficient, or unofficial.
 There is NOTHING holy about a church building.
 It is made of the same materials your house is made of.
-What matters about a gathering of the saints is, are the children of God growing in grace, and are they being fed the knowledge of God?
-When the Spirit of God is involved, a home prayer meeting or Bible study is completely sufficient for every purpose in the kingdom of God.
+What matters about a gathering of the saints is, are the children of God growing in grace and are they being fed the knowledge of God?
+Whenever the Spirit of God is involved, a home meeting is completely sufficient for every purpose in the kingdom of God..

 3) You must begin with the mind of Christ, who said, “Where two or three are gathered together in my name, there I am in the midst of them.”
-When Jesus is there, he is all that is needed, in order to be both legitimate and effective.
+When Jesus is there, he is all that is needed in order to be both legitimate and effective.
+God’s favor is 100% of what we need.
 Reject the “numbers” mentality and get into the “presence” mentality.
 It does not matter how large or small the number of people are.
-The flesh will measure success by that.
-The real measure of success is whether or not Jesus is present.
-His favor is 100% of what we need.
-The mind of Christ understands that if Jesus is present, God is pleased.
-And as Christ was satisfied simply to please his heavenly Father, so will we be, when we are truly like him.
+It is the flesh that measures success by that.
+The real measure of success is whether or not the Spirit of God is freely flowing through the people who are there.
+As Christ was satisfied simply to please his heavenly Father, so will we be, when we are truly like him.

 4) The subject of money will always come up.
 You must handle God’s money rightly.
-For instructions on how to handle God’s tithes and offerings – go to this link: http://www.pastorjohnshouse.com/books/tithesandofferings.pdf.
-We believe that we are a model for God's people concerning handling the finances of the kingdom of God in a biblically sound way.
+For instructions on how to handle God’s tithes and offerings, go to this link: http://www.pastorjohnshouse.com/books/tithesandofferings.pdf We believe that we are a model for handling the finances of the kingdom of God.

-5) I have never seen a prayer meeting succeed in becoming what it ought, when eating and drinking becomes a part of it.
+5) I have never seen a prayer meeting become what it ought when eating and drinking became a part of it.
 Don’t mix food with worship.
+Eat at home.

 The same can be said about ceremonies.
-Don’t bring church into the home and then think it is not church.
+Don’t bring church religion into the home!
+If church religion was of God and accomplishing what you need spiritually, you would not even be considering starting a home fellowship.
 You can have church religion in a home as well as in a church building.
 Leave off snacks and leave off ceremonies.
-Just live in the Spirit together, and grow together in the light of God.
+Just worship in the Spirit together, and grow together in the light of God.

 My father, “Preacher Clark”, taught us that all of God’s children need a home.
-We all need a place where we can share our lives openly with others of the same mind and heart.
+We all need a place where we can share our lives openly with others of the same mind.
 Church religion can never provide that for the children of God.

 8) In general, a home meeting will be in order and approved of God if: